 HUBLOT Big Bang Unico Chronograph 42 Black Magic, a black beauty

 The chronograph function and the black ceramic highlight both sporty and high-tech styles of the watch.
-The very atypical Big Bang Unico Black Magic illustrates the “Art of Fusion” savoir-faire of the Manufacture Hublot.
-The 42 mm case holds a bezel with 6 H-shaped screws (the collection’s signature) and a skeletonized dial through which the inner workings are visible.
-At the heart of this 100 m water-resistant watch lays the UNICO automatic movement.
-It is equipped with a flyback function that allows, in a single operation, to reset the running time and start a new one.
+The very atypical Big Bang Unico Black Magic also illustrates the “Art of Fusion” savoir-faire of the Manufacture Hublot.
+The 42mm case holds a bezel with 6 H-shaped screws (the collection’s signature) and a skeletonized dial through which the inner workings are visible.
+At the heart of this 100m water-resistant watch lays the UNICO automatic movement.
+Lastly, it is equipped with a flyback function that allows, in a single operation, to reset the running time and start a new one.

 Price: € 19,600

 Microblasted and polished black ceramic case